 Routeam

-Let’s face it - living with roommates during college can be fun, but coordinating household responsibilities and managing finances?
-Not always a walk in the park.
-Here’s how we turned chaos into collaboration.
+Living with roommates in college can be fun, but coordinating chores and managing finances is not always easy.
+Here’s how we turned everyday chaos into a collaborative solution.

 Overview